Disgraced

 Disgraced (2012) is the first stage play by playwright, novelist, and screenwriter Ayad Akhtar.
 It premiered in Chicago and has had Off-Broadway and Off West End engagements.
-The play, which won the 2013 Pulitzer Prize for Drama, opened on Broadway at the Lyceum Theater October 23, 2014.
+The play, which won the 2013 Pulitzer Prize for Drama, opened on Broadway at the Lyceum Theater on October 23, 2014.
 Disgraced has also been recognized with a 2012 Joseph Jefferson Award for New Work – Play or Musical and a 2013 Obie Award for Playwriting.
-The 2014 Broadway transfer earned a nomination for Tony Award for Best Play in 2015.
+The 2014 Broadway transfer earned a nomination for the Tony Award for Best Play in 2015.

-The 90-minute, one-act play is centered on sociopolitical themes such as Islamophobia and the self-identity of Muslim-American citizens.
+The 90-minute play, in one act, is centered on sociopolitical themes such as Islamophobia and the self-identity of Muslim-American citizens.
 It explores a dinner party among four people with very different backgrounds.
 As discussion turns to politics and religion, the mood quickly becomes heated.
 Described as a "combustible powder keg of identity politics," the play depicts racial and ethnic prejudices that "secretly persist in even the most progressive cultural circles."
-It is also depicts the challenge for upwardly mobile Muslim Americans in post-9/11 America.
+It also depicts the challenge for upwardly mobile Muslim Americans in post-9/11 America.
 Productions have included performances by Aasif Mandvi and Erik Jensen.